 Level: Tier 1 & Tier 2

-This resource is designed in a format that is engaging for learners and is an extension of the work done by Vanderbilt University.
-The research that has been done with the intervention, targeted third graders, and it provides teacher materials, student materials, and supplemental materials that help students better understand the common structures of word problems.
+This resource is designed in an engaging format for learners and is an extension of the work done by Vanderbilt University.
+The research that has been done with the intervention targeted third graders, and it provides teacher materials, student materials, and supplemental materials that help students better understand the common structures of word problems.

-The site has embedded videos for support and it offers ways to teach these skills individually or to a small group.
+The site has embedded videos for support, offering ways to teach these skills individually or in a small group.

-Unrelated to intervention, there is a section that offers Texas teachers a way to support students in preparing for the word problems they'll encounter on the STAAR test.
+Unrelated to intervention, a section offers Texas teachers a way to support students in preparing for the word problems they’ll encounter on the STAAR test.

 Check out the Pirate Math Quest materials.